linX-project/linX/doc/build-unix.md

 	cd src/
 	make -f makefile.unix		# Headless Linx

-See readme-qt.rst for instructions on building linx-Qt, the graphical user interface.
+See readme-qt.rst for instructions on building Linx wallet, the graphical user interface built with Qt.

 Dependencies
 ---------------------